tahsmith/devcontainer-features/README.md

-# neovim-devcontainer-feature
+# devcontainer-features

+## Features

+### neovim
-A devcontainer feature for neovim
+A devcontainer feature for neovim which just fetches the latest linux64 tgz.